Plant Showdown: Russian Sage vs. Lavender

 Lavender can’t stand much water.
 Russian sage, however, can grow in dry-to-medium soil.
 And while both plants can deal with less-than-ideal soil conditions, for lavender, the poorer the quality of the soil (even sand), the better.
 Don't waste your nutrient-rich compost on it!

-Both can be used in foods, drinks, and perfumes…
+Did you know that both can be used in foods, drinks, and perfumes?

 That’s right—you can safely eat both Russian sage and lavender!
 It may seem a bit odd to chow down on an aromatic plant, but both are edible.
 Some people even batter and deep-fry these fragrant flowers.
 Lavender tastes great in desserts, while Russian sage is often added to more savory dishes.